LeviPulford/portfolio/index.md

 As our team's chief technology evangelist of Calm Technology principles from Amber Case, I advocated for low-friction, ambient user experiences.
 Simultaneously informed by Alexandra Mack’s *Talking to Stakeholders*, I practiced risk framing and strategic listening to ensure recommendations aligned with organizational priorities as well as user needs.

+📎 <a href="PDF%20Downloads/Team%20ESC%20Supplemental%20Materials.pdf" download>Click here to view the usability report's Supplemental Materials</a>

 **Tools:** Figma, Canva, Google Drive, Google Forms, Apple Screen Recording

 **Highlights:**